-Going into our new build, white quartz was on the top of our “must have” list!
-Quartz offered up a look that I just couldn’t find with granite or other countertop surfaces.
-We ended up using a mix of three kinds of white quartz: Cambria Brittanicca, Arctic White quartz, and LG Viatera Minuet.
+Going into our new build, white quartz countertops was on the top of our “must have” list!
+Quartz countertops offered up a look that I just couldn’t find with granite or other surfaces.
+We ended up using a mix of three kinds of white quartz countertops: Cambria Brittanicca, White Zen (made by Cosmos quartz), and LG Viatera Minuet.

 Setting our hearts on pretty white quartz seemed like the obvious choice, especially considering we lived with orange and brown granite for the last 7 years!
 We’ve had our white quartz for 2.5 years now in our custom-built home, so I am spilling all the details!

 This post should be helpful for those planning a renovation or a new build… or just dreaming about some dazzling white countertops.